 The type and number of margins described in your report will depend on the type of surgical procedure performed to remove the tumour.
 A margin is called positive when there are tumour cells at the very edge of the cut tissue.
 A positive margin is associated with a higher risk that the tumour will recur in the same site after treatment.
 A negative margin means that no tumour cells were seen at any of the cut edges of tissue.

-The pathologic stage for leiomyosarcoma of the uterus is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
+The pathologic stage for uterine leiomyosarcoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
-In general, a higher number means more advanced disease and a worse prognosis.
+In general, a higher number means a more advanced disease and a worse prognosis.

-The tumour stage for leiomyosarcoma of the uterus is based on the size of the tumour and the growth of the tumour outside of the uterus.
+The tumour stage for uterine leiomyosarcoma is based on the size of the tumour and the growth of the tumour outside of the uterus.

-The nodal stage for leiomyosarcoma of the uterus is based on the number of lymph nodes in the pelvis that contain tumour cells.
+The nodal stage for uterine leiomyosarcoma is based on the number of lymph nodes in the pelvis that contain tumour cells.